 Preparation for Kanban System Design

 Before you start designing your Kanban system, there are important steps to take as preparation.
 First, gather your team and allocate the necessary resources for implementing the system effectively.
-It’s crucial that everyone on the team is familiar with the principles of the Kanban method.
+Everyone on the team must be familiar with the principles of the Kanban method.
 If needed, consider seeking training from reputable organizations like Kanban University to ensure that your team has the necessary knowledge and skills to implement Kanban successfully.

 Kanban System Design Workshop